mayukhi786/candyshop-theme/README.md

 # Candyshop Theme for VS Code 🍭
-### A pop-y, vibrant dark theme for all your dreamy candy moods 🍬
+### A vibrant dark theme for all your dreamy candy moods 🍬